PhilipJovanovic/phi/README.md

 # <img alt="phi" src="https://cdn.rawgit.com/go-phi/phi/master/_examples/phi.svg" width="220" />

 [![GoDoc Widget]][GoDoc] [![Travis Widget]][Travis]

+`phi` is a fork and opinionated extended version of `go-chi`.
+The main difference is an extended built in error handling for a more convenient way of route handlers.
+Therefore the following is just copy pasted from `go-chi` and all of the credits go to the main project at [go-chi](https://github.com/go-chi/chi).

+`phi` migh have undocumented changes and might not be ready for production.

 `phi` is a lightweight, idiomatic and composable router for building Go HTTP services.
 It's especially good at helping you write large REST API services that are kept maintainable as your